ariklinkman/SQL-/README.md

 WHERE Jobtitle = 'Salesman'
 GROUP BY Jobtitle

---UNIONS combine two tables ensuring both have same structure in columns and data types SELECT *
+--UNIONS combine two tables but must have same structure in both columns and data types SELECT *
 FROM EmployeeDemographics
 UNION